united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/database/_index.md

 ---
-title: "Database"
+title: "Historian"
 chapter: true
-description: "The database stores all `_historian` data"
+description: "How `_historian` data is stored and can be queried"
 weight: 2000
 ---